Do you want to add infinite scroll to your WordPress blog?

 For a detailed guide, you can see our tutorial on creating a load more posts button in WordPress using the Ajax Load More plugin.

 We hope this tutorial helped you learn how to add infinite scroll to your WordPress site.
-You may also want to learn how to increase your blog traffic, or check out our list of 24 tips to speed up your WordPress site.
+You may also want to learn how to increase your blog traffic or check out our expert picks for the must-have WordPress plugins to grow your website.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.